amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \- *- Robert C. Martin*

 It is interesting to read what gurus write about code duplication.
-It is like writing about a plague or a catastrophe which you should avoid by all means.
+You feel like reading about a plague or a catastrophe which you should avoid by all means.

 Andrew Hunt, one of the 17 signatories of the Agile Manifesto, and David Thomas, in their book *"The Pragramtic Programmer"*, have put down several principles for Pragmatic Programming, the first of which is: *Don't Repeat Yourself!*